Table of Contents

 To keep the checklist strong, we:

-- Check allergies, tools, and patient info
+- Double‑check allergies, instruments, and critical patient information

 ❤️ What It Taught Me

-- Safety doesn’t happen by accident
+- Safety doesn’t happen by accident.
+It’s designed, practiced, and protected.

 What Patients Feel

-- Fewer problems after surgery
+- Fewer complications after surgery

 - Shorter hospital stays